eric-downes/20sq-blog/_posts/2024-12-01-issuance-fundamentals.md

 We use "stock and flow" differential equation models to study Ethereum macroeconomics, specifically how changing issuance impacts these questions.
-We will publish four blog posts on this topic:
+We will publish several blog posts on this topic:

+0. Basics of applying System Dynamics to Ethereum
 1. (This post) Will reducing issuance avoid Runaway Staking?
 2. Will reducing issuance avoid Governance Centralization?
 3. Other Levers besides Issuance, and a means of evaluating levers.
-4. Summary and community tools to help study and resolve issuance debates.
+4. Some tools to help the community study and resolve policy debates.

-We may also publish bonus posts, if there is sufficient community engagement, so dear reader stay vigilant!

 ## TLDR

 ### For the extraordinarily impatient reader.

-* Roughly speaking, under strong deflation, Ethereum faces an unenviable choice of futures:
-  - zero staking, or
-  - runaway staking

-* Under no growth or weak deflation, runaway staking is inevitable.

-* Under inflation, runaway staking may still occur.

-* If runaway staking does *not* occur under inflation, it is because -- (1) inflation is low enough, that concerns over inflation do not dominate the microeconomic considerations governing the reinvestment of profits by staking businesses, but simultaneously -- (2) inflation is high enough to numerically dominate the quantity of priority fees and MEV reinvested as profit.

-* Outside of the "low inflation, lower fees" regime, we expect reductions of inflation to backfire, *raising* staking fraction.

-* Regardless, the staking reinvestment ratio is central to understanding the quantitative future of Ethereum macroeconomics.
+* The staking reinvestment ratio is central to understanding the quantitative future of Ethereum macroeconomics.
 We believe it can be well-estimated with onchain data.

+* Under weak inflation, runaway staking may occur.
+If it does *not*, this is because
+  -- (1) inflation is low enough, that concerns over inflation
+     do not dominate the reinvestment of profits by staking businesses, but simultaneously
+  -- (2) inflation is high enough to numerically dominate priority fees
+     and MEV, as a fraction of circulating Ether.

+* Outside of the "low inflation, lower fees" regime, convergence to a reasonable staking future is not possible.
+  -- Under strong deflation, Ethereum faces a choice between zero staking
+     or runaway staking
+  -- Under no growth or weak deflation, runaway staking is inevitable.

+* Givn the above, we emphasize that changing the yield curve can backfire, *raising* equilibrium staking fraction.

 ### For the moderately impatient reader.

+#### Dynamics Supporting Market Equilibrium

 In some more detail, a sketch of the reasons behind our conclusions.
 The quantity of most importance to this debate is the staked ETH